slabs-io/ticker/README.md

-page-scraper
+ticker
 =============

-##A page scraping module for use with slabs.io.
+##The ticker module for use with slabs.io.

 Before use run :
 ```